dyna-dot/expo/docs/pages/versions/unversioned/introduction/managed-vs-bare.md

 - With the managed workflow you only write JavaScript / TypeScript and Expo tools and services take care of the rest for you.
 - In the bare workflow you have full control over every aspect of the native project, and Expo tools can't help quite as much.

 > 💡 **If you've used React Native without any Expo tools** then you have used the "bare workflow", but the name probably doesn't sound familiar.
-We at Expo call it "bare" because it's "bare" relative to managed Expo projects, and it's easier to talk about something when it has a name.
+We call this "bare" somewhat in jest and because of the term "bare metal" which  and it's easier to talk about something when it has a name.
 If you have direct access to the native code, it's a bare project.
 The ["Already used React Native?"](../../workflow/already-used-react-native/) page might be useful for you to quickly understand where Expo fits in.

 ## Managed workflow